Everybody loves Brazilian Cheese Puffs

 Fat helps to retain moisture and affects the texture.
 More fat means softer, but the excess of fat can make the cheese bread too heavy.
-The fats used vary between oil, butter, lard or other natural fats.
+The fats used vary between oil, butter, lard, and other natural fats.

 Water or milk

 The liquids serve to dissolve the dough and together with the fat help in the gelatinization of the starch (scalding process).
 Many traditional cheese bread recipes take milk, however, milk tends to make the dough softer and harder to work with.

 It acts as an emulsifier, making the mixture more homogeneous, it is also a foaming agent that gives structure to the cheese bread.
 In addition, it helps with coloring and provides proteins, vitamins, and minerals.

 Enhances the flavor, if the cheese used is already well-salted, the salt can be dispensed from the recipe.